-Open the file warplab\siso\example\ContinuousTx\WorkshopExercise and follow the instructions given at the beginning of the file.
-By following these instructions you will learn how to use the continuous transmission option avalable in WARPLab.
+1. Open the file warplab\siso\example\ContinuousTx\WorkshopExercise and follow the instructions given at the beginning of the file.
+By following these instructions you will learn how to use the contninuous transmission option available in WARPLab.
 In continuous transmitter mode, the transmitter board will continue transmitting the samples stored in the transmit buffer until the user manually disables the transmitter.

+6 Using WARPLab to implement two-way transmission and reception of data

 1. Open the file warplab\siso\example\TxRxTwoWay\WorkshopExercise and follow the instructions given at the beginning of the file.
 By following these instructions you will learn how to use WARPLab for two-way communication between nodes.
 First node 1 will transmit to node 2 and then node 2 will transmit to node 1.